 SHAKES ON THE MOVE

-Santa Cruz Shakespeare is proud to announce our Spring 2026 touring program, presenting our newest production The Tempest, and our popular bilingual adaptation of Romeo and Juliet!
+Santa Cruz Shakespeare is proud to announce our Fall 2026 touring program, presenting The Tempest, and Macbeth!
 If you can’t come to the Grove for one of our shows, let us come to you!
 Whether in a school, a library, a retirement community, a park, or another type of venue, we have something that will fit your bill … and your budget!

 FILL OUT THIS FORM to request performance dates for your school for either (or both!) of the following productions: